zed-industries/zed-fonts/README.md

 # Zed Fonts

 * Zed Plex Mono is a fork of IBM Flex with ligatures added.
-It is stored in the `zed-plex` folder
+It is stored in the `zed-plex` folder.

 # Previous Zed Fonts